 If you're choosing new windows, consider installing one or two smaller ones, rather than all large ones – which you won’t want to have open all of the time.

 If the condensation is between the glass panes, this suggests that the seals are broken or no longer working properly.
-This should not happen with new double glazing.
+This shouldn't happen with new double glazing.

 Some companies offer to drill misted-up double glazing to draw out the moisture inside.
+It costs around £45 plus VAT.
 However, if successful, this is likely to be a short-term fix.
-It costs around £45, plus VAT.
-A plug inserted into the gap that was drilled often comes loose again in six months.
+A plug is inserted into the gap that was drilled, but it often comes loose again in six months.